Sarajevo - Things to Do in Sarajevo in October

 5.0 116 reviews from $101

 Full day.
 Expensive.
-Mid-morning start to maximize daylight.
+Morning departure to maximize daylight.

 War Times Experience in Sarajevo - Half Day Tour